Nigel Satterley: Career

-He also commended the public development agency Landcorp for being a commercially savvy and high-performing developer.
+He also commended the public development agency LandCorp for being a commercially savvy and high-performing developer.

 In 2011, Satterley defended Western Australian Liberal MP Troy Buswell over sexual misconduct allegations, characterising the issue as the actions of a "jilted lover" seeking revenge.

 Later that year, Greens Senator Scott Ludlam criticised Satterley in the Environment and Communications Legislation Committee for his support of urban sprawl, negative stance on endangered species protections, and a $25,000 donation to the Liberal Party.
 Satterley was one of three private developers among thirteen members of the Social Housing Advisory Committee.

 In 2017, Satterley publicly criticised the religious faction within the Western Australian Liberal Party, claiming the so-called "clan" remained influential.
 As a result, he reportedly faced possible expulsion from the party for his comments.

 In August 2022, Satterley hosted a dinner at his Peppermint Grove mansion, attended by Premier Mark McGowan, who stated the event aimed to promote investment in Western Australia.
-Other attendees included Chris Ellison, Russell Gibbs, Mike Anghie, Michael Chaney and John Van Der Wielen.
+Other attendees included Chris Ellison and Michael Chaney.